EvgenyTernovoy/rag-bot/knowledge_base/Arkanian homeworld.md

 ## Overview

-This World was the original homeworld of the Arkanian species.
+This World was The original homeworld of The Arkanian species.

 ## Sources

-The Essential Guide to Alien Species (Indirect mention only) Ultimate Alien Anthology (First mentioned) (Indirect mention only)
+The Essential Guide to Alien Species (Indirect mention only) Ultimate Alien Anthology (Prime mentioned) (Indirect mention only)